DanielBalsam/mocto-coding-challenge/src/@dynamic-form/README.md

 });
 ```

-We can also pass validators into our fields, DynamicForm provides a few out of the box but we can also add write our own.
+We can also pass validators into our fields, DynamicForm provides a few out of the box but we can also  write our own.

 ```
 import {